 REMNet will help you take the next steps in your physics journey, whether that is to continue with your professional development, network with peers, inspire and mentor the next generation, or become involved in any of the IOP’s strategic programmes.

-- access networking opportunities through groups and branches;
+- how to access networking opportunities through groups and branches;

 - access IOP Member Plus; and

-- receive discounts on books published by the Institute of Physics Publishing (IOPP).
+- discounts on books published by the Institute of Physics Publishing (IOPP).